servcox/event-sauce/README.md

 It's performant a modest scale, and since it backs on Azure Table Storage it's cost is tiny compared to just about everything else.
 It's also simple, and allows you to build out event sourcing in a way that suits you.

+# Installation
+Grab it from NuGet from `dotnet add package ServcoX.EventSauce` or `dotnet add package ServcoX.EventSauce.DependencyInjection` for DI support.
 # Basic usage

 Define your events like this: